SCW-Aberystwyth/Python-Study-Group/index.md

 ## When/where does the group meet?
 * Friday November 8th, 4:10pm, C66 Hugh Owen
 * Friday November 22nd, 4:10pm, C66 Hugh Owen
-* Friday December 6th, 4:10pm, C66 Hugh Owen
+* Friday December 6th, 2:10pm, G24 Cledwyn
-* Friday December 20th, 4:10pm, C66 Hugh Owen

 ## How does it work?
 At each meeting we'll pick a different topic and discuss it or get somebody more knowledgable to talk about it.
 See the [plan](plan) for a list of sessions currently planned.